BroadbandForum/usp/specification/extensions/iot/index.md

 Figure 73 - IoT data model structure

 The data model defines an IoT Capability table, whose instances describe the IoT device's exposed capabilities.
-The capability table is a may appear directly under the `Device.` object (if the IoT device hosts a USP Agent) or under a `Device.ProxiedDevice.{i}.`  or `Device.ProxiedDevice.{i}.Node` instance.
+The capability table can appear directly under the `Device.` object (if the IoT device hosts a USP Agent) or under a `Device.ProxiedDevice.{i}.`  or `Device.ProxiedDevice.{i}.Node.{i}.` instance.

 ### IoT Capability table